This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 After three hospital and epidural births, I knew I needed something different.
 Having a medical condition made it to where it wasn’t likely I could have an epidural.
 My sister had done hypnobirthing so I researched and went that route.
 My unplanned unassisted home birth was the best birth and recovery I had out of all the others.Krystyn, Really, are you serious?

 - Hypnobirthing 101: the hypnobirthing basics for a positive birth experience

 6) Consider a Water Birth

-Having a water birth has many benefits for the laboring mom, such as:
+Having a water birth is of the best birthing options without epidural as it has many benefits for the laboring mom, such as:

 - Decrease labor pain

 - Reduced chances of perineal trauma or of an episiotomy

 I actually really wanted to have a water birth.
 It was all planned: my midwife was going to call the hospital when we were leaving home so they could start filling up the tab, and I was going to get in as soon as I arrived at the hospital.

 Except the hospital totally forgot to do it, and my labor progressed too fast, so the tub never had enough water for me to get it.
 I was (and still am to a certain degree) so bitter about it!